How can you identify a plant using a photo on your cell phone?

 LeafSnap

-LeafSnap, an English-language app, also offers 90 % recognition of listed plant species and trees, with detailed information.
-You can import photos from your library or capture images with the app for accurate information and advice, including on plant care.
+LeafSnap, an English-language app, also offers recognition of 90,164 listed plant and tree species, with detailed information.
+You can import photos from your library or capture images with the app to get accurate information and advice, including plant care tips.

 Smart'Flore

-Smart'Flore is best used with a Tela Botanica account, a network of botanists in France.
-Available only on Android via Google Play, the app lets you design botanical trails to simplify the identification of plant species, including global varieties.
-Using geolocation, it locates nearby trails, and allows users to create their own, forming a community much like a social network.
-Based on existing trails, the app informs about the surrounding plants, providing details on their morphology, habitat and use.
+The Smart'Flore app is best used with a Tela Botanica account, a network of botanists in France.
+Available only on Android via Google Play, the app allows users to design botanical trails to simplify the identification of plant species, including global varieties.
+Using geolocation, it identifies nearby trails and allows users to create their own routes, forming a community similar to a social network.
+Based on existing trails, the app provides information on surrounding plants, including details on their morphology, habitat, and uses.

-Now you know which apps work best for identifying the plants that catch your eye on your walks.
-Make sure the app of your choice is easily accessible, so you can quickly identify the flower or fruit.
-If you're having trouble finding it, take the necessary steps by following the tutorials in our article on how to return an application to the home screen.
+There you have it—you now know about effective apps that can help you identify plants that catch your eye during your walks.
+Make sure the app of your choice is easily accessible so you can quickly identify flowers or fruits.
+If you ever have trouble finding it, follow the tutorials in our article on how to return an application to the home screen.

 Found this helpful?
 Share it with a friend!